TjasaZil/MushroomSynthTheme/README.md

 - After installation, open VS Code Settings.
 - Navigate to Appearance > Color Theme and select Mushroom Synth.
 - Preview
-- Mushroom Synth brings your code to life with its carefully selected palette.
-Here are some screenshots showcasing how the theme looks with various languages:

 ## Customize